takahiroaoki/fullstack-sample/web/README.md

 ## Architecture

 ## Directory
+### Frontend

+The all html-files are copied into frontend/build/templates directory.

+The all ts-files are bundled and transpiled into frontend/build/static/pages/${page}/index.js.

+The all scss-files are bundled and compiled into frontend/build/static/pages/${page}/index.css.

+The directory of frontend/build/ is bind-mounted to the directory of resources/ in backend source.

+frontend/src/
+- common/
+  - components/${component}
+  - layout/
+- pages/
+  - ${page}/
+    - ${component}/
+    - index.html, index.scss, index.ts

 ### Backend

 The directories are split in the order of "Object Type -> Page -> Action".